help-me-mom/ng-mocks/README.md

 ### Usage with 3rd-party libraries

-`ng-mocks` provides flexibility via [`ngMocks.guts`](#ngmocksguts) and [`MockBuilder`](#mockbuilder) that allows developers to use another **Angular testing libraries** for creation of `TestBed`, and in the same time to **use mock copies out of all dependencies** via `ng-mocks`.
+`ng-mocks` provides flexibility via [`ngMocks.guts`](#ngmocksguts) and [`MockBuilder`](#mockbuilder) that allows developers to use another **Angular testing libraries**, and in the same time to **turn dependencies into mocks**.

 For example if we use `@ngneat/spectator` and its functions like `createHostFactory`, `createComponentFactory`, `createDirectiveFactory` and so on, then to get mock declarations properly we need:

 - exclude the component we want to test
-- get its mock module
+- to turn declarations of its module into mocks
 - export all declarations the module has

 if we use [`ngMocks.guts`](#ngmocksguts) we need to skip the first parameter, pass the module